 Once you arrive at the Church of St. Jakob (“San Giacomo” in Italian and “Dlieja da Sacun” in Ladin), the sight of it against the backdrop of Sassolungo will stop you in your tracks.
-We recommend taking a seat on the bench overlooking the church to let its antiquity sink in.
+We recommend plopping down on the bench overlooking the church to let its antiquity sink in.

 It’s not known exactly when the church was built, but documents first mention it in 1283.
 For nearly a thousand years it has greeted travelers and you can now count yourself as one of them.

 A gorgeous wayside shrine greets you at the front of the cemetery.
-Its haunting presence exemplifies the expert craftsmanship of the wood carvers of Val Gardena.
-Also worth seeing are the late Gothic frescoes from 1450 on the south-facing wall of the church.
-They possess remarkable color and detail depicting St. Christopher with Jesus as a child perched on his shoulder.
+Its haunting appearance speaks to the expert craftsmanship of the woodcarvers of Val Gardena.
+Also worth studying are the late-Gothic frescoes on the south-facing wall of the church.
+They showcase remarkable color and detail depicting St. Christopher with Jesus as a child sitting on his shoulder.

 From St. Jakob Church return to trail no. 6 and follow it toward Ortisei.
-From this point, you are roughly a half hour from the village.
-The remainder of the walk is easy and will take you through more evergreen forest where you’ll stroll past interesting works of art.
+From this point, you are roughly a half-hour from the village.
+The remainder of the walk is easy and will take you through more evergreen forests where you’ll stroll past interesting works of art.
 One, in particular, sums up this hiking adventure quite well.

 Visual artist Claudia Comte pays tribute to the natural wonder of Val Gardena with a timber sculpture that aptly spells out “WOOOW”.
 A word that needs no translation given the views all around.
 This universal expression of awe came together using 20 spruce trunks each nearly 20 feet high.